Parallel Split Learning with Global Sampling: System Model

+Hence concentration controls only the random sampling fluctuations.
+Rounding introduces a fixed bias \(\delta\) that does not decay exponentially and can dominate when \(K/B\) is not negligible.
+GPSL avoids this bias (\(\delta=0\)) while retaining the same exponential decay as \Cref{eq:union_bound}.
+Fixed local batches may still perform adequately when \mbox{\(K \ll B\)} and rounding effects are negligible.
+However, such settings are rare in edge learning environments, where large \(K\) and small batch sizes dominate due to memory and communication constraints.
 Moreover, the rounding exacerbates the issue of \emph{client data depletion}, where client datasets are depleted disproportionately and faster.
 This increases the total number of training steps \(T\) and prolongs training.
 By contrast, GPSL prevents unnecessary inflation of \(T\) by keeping the global batch size \(B\) constant, regardless of the number of clients.